wolflo/k-brainfuck-semantics/README.md

 ```
 krun tests/hello_world.bf
 ```
-Note that the syntax definition currently does not support the "comments anywhere" standard used in Brainfuck, so comments will need to be removed or converted to C-style comments.
+Note that the syntax definition currently does not support the "comments anywhere" standard used in Brainfuck, so comments will need to be removed or converted to C-style comments (`// comment`, `/* long comment */`).

 Verify a formal specification of a program:
 ```